KevinOliver99/ImprovMusicGen/README.md

 # ImprovMusicGen

 **ImprovMusicGen** is a deep learning project focused on improvisational music generation using the MusicGen architecture and the Slakh dataset.
-This repository contains the code for training and evaluating the model, designed to generate target musical stems based on a provided musical context.
+This repository contains the code for training and evaluating the model, designed to generate role-aware musical improvisation based on a provided musical context.

 ## 📋 Table of Contents
 - [Prerequisites](#prerequisites)